Achaleke Christian Leke: Career

-Achaleke began his career as a volunteer with Local Youth Corner Cameroon in 2007.
+Leke began his career as a volunteer with Local Youth Corner Cameroon in 2007.
 At the age of 17, his role as a volunteer was focused on using theatre and public engagement to sensitize his peers and communities against the social vices which were facing his community.
 He grew within the organization and in 2013 he was appointed as the Deputy National Coordinator of the organization.
 Achaleke's leadership and contribution towards youth empowerment and advocating for peace led to his appointment by the Cameroonian Government as the Cameroon Youth Ambassador to the Commonwealth where he served until 2020.

-In 2015, Achaleke joined the Global Youth Advocacy team of the United Network of Young Peace Builders where he supported advocacy engagements for the adoption of the United Nations Security Council Resolution 2250 on Youth Peace and Security.
+In 2015, Leke joined the Global Youth Advocacy team of the United Network of Young Peace Builders where he supported advocacy engagements for the adoption of the United Nations Security Council Resolution 2250 on Youth Peace and Security.
 In the same year, he was appointed to serve as the National Coordinator of Local Youth Corner Cameroon.
 As a result, he was invited as a speaker at the 2015 White House Summit to Counter Violent Extremism in the United States.

-In 2016, he was recognized as the Commonwealth Young Person of the Year where he was received by Queen Elizabeth the II.
+In 2016, he was recognized as the Commonwealth Young Person of the Year where he was received by Queen Elizabeth II.
 Achaleke was later appointed the pioneer Pan-Commonwealth Coordinator of the Commonwealth Youth Peace Ambassadors Network where he led over 100 youth peace-building organizations and movements across the Commonwealth.
 Subsequently, Achaleke was elected the global coordinator of Commonwealth Peace Ambassadors Network, he served until 2020.
 In addition, since 2018, he served as a part-time lecturer at University of Buea for post graduate program in Peace and Security Studies until 2020.